ash-project/ash/documentation/topics/relationships.md

 The `destination_attribute` defaults to `:id`.
 By default, a belongs_to relationship will define an attribute called `<relationship_name>_id` of type `:uuid` on the resource.
 To configure this, use options like:

-- `d:Ash.Resource.relationships.belongs_to|define_attribute?` to define it yourself
+- `d:Ash.Resource.Dsl.relationships.belongs_to|define_attribute?` to define it yourself
-- `d:Ash.Resource.relationships.belongs_to|attribute_type` to modify the default type
+- `d:Ash.Resource.Dsl.relationships.belongs_to|attribute_type` to modify the default type
-- `d:Ash.Resource.relationships.belongs_to|attribute_writable?` to make the source attribute `private?: false, writable?: true` (both are not the default)
+- `d:Ash.Resource.Dsl.relationships.belongs_to|attribute_writable?` to make the source attribute `private?: false, writable?: true` (both are not the default)

 For example: